ryeash/assist/README.md

 ### InstanceInterceptor

 InstanceInterceptors are used (in general) to inject fields or methods of a class after an instance has been created.
-For example, the InjectAnnotationInterceptor injects the @Inject fields, and methods of a class.
+For example, the InjectAnnotationInterceptor injects the @Inject fields and methods of a class.

 To add, for example, a log injector: